 - Despite earlier evidence that pacifier use was detrimental to exclusivity and duration of breastfeeding in term infants, 19,20 a recent Cochrane Review21 reported no significant effect on prevalence of breastfeeding or exclusive breastfeeding up to 4 months.
-The updated WHO/ UNICEF 2017 Baby-Friendly Hospital Initiative guidelines has removed pacifier restriction from its key clinical practices.22 Because of the low quality of the available evidence used by the WHO/UNICEF to adjust Step 9 (no pacifiers or artificial teats) and the desirability of newborns to stimulate a mother's milk supply by suckling at breast frequently rather than a pacifier, the United States Baby-Friendly accreditation organization (www.babyfriendlyusa.org) has not changed their recommendations. - In preterm infants, non-nutritive sucking (NNS) has been associated with decreased hospital stay and faster transition from gavage to bottle feeding.23 There is controversy about whether the use of pacifiers while gavage feeding is associated with more rapid gastric emptying and more rapid weight gain.24 - Recent studies have not demonstrated any detrimental effect on short or long term breastfeeding rates in preterm infants.25 Indeed, a preliminary study of a motorized "pulsating" pacifier seemed to accelerate the development of NNS and facilitate improved oral intake.26 infant expends calories better reserved for growth, and an exhausted infant is less capable of feeding at the breast.
+The updated WHO/ UNICEF 2017 Baby-Friendly Hospital Initiative guidelines has removed pacifier restriction from its key clinical practices.
+Because of the low quality of the available evidence used by the WHO/UNICEF to adjust Step 9 (no pacifiers or artificial teats) and the desirability of newborns to stimulate a mother's milk supply by suckling at breast frequently rather than a pacifier, the United States Baby-Friendly accreditation organization (www.babyfriendlyusa.org) has not changed their recommendations. - In preterm infants, non-nutritive sucking (NNS) has been associated with decreased hospital stay and faster transition from gavage to bottle feeding.
+There is controversy about whether the use of pacifiers while gavage feeding is associated with more rapid gastric emptying and more rapid weight gain. - Recent studies have not demonstrated any detrimental effect on short or long term breastfeeding rates in preterm infants.
+Indeed, a preliminary study of a motorized "pulsating" pacifier seemed to accelerate the development of NNS and facilitate improved oral intake.